 A 2018 integrative literature analysis by the Peterson Nursing Research Colloquium found that the most important factors in limiting screen time are parenting choices, parent technology use for themselves, cultural norms, and the child’s self-efficacy.

 At Discovery Elementary School, the teacher-guided, in-class utilization of digital educational technology within the context of a learning task is not recreational, and most studies around screen time fail to account for content.
 The most common myth about “screen time” is that prolonged use of digital screens regardless of content is, itself, detrimental to all children in all cases.
 This is not borne out by the body of research literature on the subject.
-There was a time when people were deeply concerned about low-level electromagnetic frequency (EMF) radiation from consumer electronics, for example; there is no evidence to support that this is so.

 There is another deep misunderstanding of “blue light.”
 The incorrect myth is that all blue-spectrum light is “harmful” to people.
 This is not so.
 Read, for example, the information published by the Harvard School of Medicine, and you will find that the issue with blue-spectrum light is that it causes neurobiological wakefulness, and this can delay, interrupt, and lessen the duration of sleep, which is critically important for human health.
 Consequently, Discovery advises everyone to discontinue the use of screens and lights that emit wakefulness-inducing spectra at least 60 minutes prior to the time deep sleep should be underway.
 However, the idea that blue-spectrum light (the same spectrum that is emitted by the sun) is intrinsically and universally harmful to humans is not correct.